devopsmakers/terraform-aws-eks/README.md

 There are some core implementation changes from the original `eks` module:

 1. Launch Configuration support removed in favour of Launch Template driven `worker_groups` sub-module.
-They were doing the same things with no benefit to supporting both LC's and LT's. `worker_groups_launch_template` has been dropped but `worker_groups` now creates LT's.
+They're doing the same things with no benefit to supporting both LC's and LT's (to my current knowledge). `worker_groups_launch_template` has been dropped and `worker_groups` now creates LT's.

 2. Simplified code through merging defaults.
-A pattern was used in the `node_groups` sub-module which I really liked.
-Merging the default local, default variable and and each map values:
+A pattern I saw in the `node_groups` sub-module which I really liked.
+Merging the defaults local, defaults variable and and map values:
    ```
    # Merge defaults and per-group values to make code cleaner
    worker_groups_expanded = { for k, v in var.worker_groups : k => merge(